react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 ### numberFilter.getFilter - [Function]
 * export `filter` function to allow users to access.
 For numberFilter,<br>`filter({ number, comparator })` to filter columns dynamically.

+### numberFilter.onFilter - [Function]
+* Register a listener which will be called when column filter being triggered.

 **Example**:
 ```js
 import BootstrapTable from 'react-bootstrap-table-next';